 The Department of Planning and Development (DPD) hosted a community meeting to provide information and offered an online survey to solicit public feedback.

 The competition will occur in two phases, an Expression of Interest phase and then an RFP phase with selected finalists.
-The Expression of Interest form and related documents are now available on the C40 website.
+Five teams of finalists were selected in September 2020 through the Expression of Interest phase, and have been invited to submit to the RFP.
+The RFP and related documents are now available on the C40 website.

 5th Avenue and Kedzie Avenue